-B5.3 Documentation for (Re)Validation Event
+B5.2 Documentation for (Re)Validation Event

-- B5.3.1 The Programme Team prepares the programme documentation for the (Re)Validation Event (available on the Registry intranet pages), which includes: - (a) the appropriate regulations and the programme specification; the latter includes a curriculum map, an assessment map and the module descriptors; - (b) the module specification document - (c) a Programme Development Document, which includes a completed SPDC planning template plus a summary of its development, and CVs of the academics in the Programme Team.
-For revalidations this will also include a critical appraisal; - (d) the University's Academic Regulations (including policies and procedures of the University). - (e) a transitional arrangements document outlining teach-out arrangements (where there is an existing programme being revalidated).

-B5.3.2 The documents include information on:

-- Rationale and Programme/Level Learning Outcomes - Admissions criteria as held by the Admissions Panel - Programme Modules, include module learning outcomes
+- B5.2.1 The Programme Team prepares the programme documentation for the (Re)Validation Event (available on the Registry intranet pages), which includes: - (a) the programme specification; including a curriculum map, an assessment map and the module descriptors; - (b) the module specification document - (c) a Programme Development Document, which includes a completed planning template plus a summary of its development, and CVs of the academics in the Programme Team.
+For revalidations this will also include a critical appraisal; - (d) the University's Academic Regulations (including policies and procedures of the University). - (e) a transitional arrangements document outlining teach-out arrangements (where there is an existing programme being revalidated). - B5.2.2 The documents include information on: - Rationale and Programme/Level Learning Outcomes - Admissions criteria as held by the Admissions Panel - Programme Modules, include module learning outcomes - Assessment - Teaching and Learning - Management of Programme/Pathways - Resources - Employability/alumni - Internationalism/ Partnerships (if Study Period Abroad is applicable) - Transitional arrangement plans (for revalidations only) - B5.2.3 Once signed off by the Director of Content/Programme Development Leader and the Associate Provost, the documents for the (Re)Validation Event will be submitted to the Registry for distribution to the (Re)Validation Panel at least four weeks in advance of the event.
+This allows Panel members to fully digest and reflect upon the programme proposal. - B5.2.4 The Programme Team will expect to receive an initial panel response, via the Secretary to the (Re)Validation Panel, prior to the (Re)Validation Event identifying issues to be addressed on the day.

-- Assessment

-- Teaching and Learning

-- Management of Programme/Pathways

-- Resources

-- Employability/alumni

-- Internationalism/International Partnerships Office (if Study Period Abroad is applicable)

-- Transitional arrangement plans (for revalidations only)

-- B5.3.3 Once signed off by the Head of Programme/Programme Development Leader and the Assistant Dean or equivalent of the Faculty/Institute, the documents for the (Re)Validation Event will be submitted to the Registry for distribution to the (Re)Validation Panel at least four weeks in advance of the event.
-This allows Panel members to fully digest and reflect upon the programme proposal.

-- B5.3.4 The Programme Team will expect to receive an initial panel response, via the Secretary to the (Re)Validation Panel, prior to the (Re)Validation Event identifying issues to be addressed on the day.

-B5.4 (Re)Validation Event

-- B5.4.1 The (Re)Validation Event includes a learning resources audit.
+B5.3 (Re)Validation Event

-- B5.4.2 It is conducted by the (Re)Validation Panel, minuted by the Secretary, and attended at various stages by:
+- B5.3.1 The (Re)Validation Event includes a learning resources audit. - B5.3.2 It is conducted by the (Re)Validation Panel, minuted by the Secretary, and attended at various stages by:

 - (a) the Programme Team

 - (b) the University Management Team

-- B5.4.3 The (Re)Validation Event enables the Panel with the University Management Team to resolve any outstanding matters with regard to the rigour of the proposal and the ability of the institution to support it and deliver a good experience to students; and with the Programme Team to resolve any outstanding matters from programme development which have not been satisfactorily addressed in the documentation submitted.
+- B5.3.3 The (Re)Validation Event enables the Panel with the University Management Team to resolve any outstanding matters with regard to the rigour of the proposal and the ability of the institution to support it and deliver a good experience to students; and with the Programme Team to resolve any outstanding matters from programme development which have not been satisfactorily addressed in the documentation submitted.
 For example, the Panel may enter into meaningful academic dialogue on critical aspects such as:

 - teaching and learning;

 - the achievement of learning outcomes;

 - curriculum content.

-- B5.4.4 The Registry and the Faculty/Institute will agree the various agendas for the day, however the Panel may wish to change the agenda on the day, where further information is being sought.
+- B5.3.4 The Registry and the Director of Content/Programme Development Leader will agree the various agendas for the day, however the Panel may wish to change the agenda on the day, where further information is being sought.

-B5.5 Common (Re)Validation Agenda
+B5.4 Common (Re)Validation Agenda

-- B5.5.1 The likely agenda for a (Re)Validation Event (in no definitive order) will be as follows:
+- B5.4.1 The likely agenda for a (Re)Validation Event (in no definitive order) will be as follows:

 - private Panel Meeting;

 - meeting with University Management Team;

 - meeting with Programme Team;

-- meeting with service deliverers e.g., library, IT, careers and Disability Officer, (possibly as part of University Management Team);
+- meeting with service deliverers e.g., library, IT, careers and Student Support & Welfare, (possibly as part of University Management Team);

 - meeting with students;

 - private Panel Meeting;

 - Final Meeting with Programme and University Management Teams.

-B5.6 Outcomes of the (Re)Validation Event
+B5.5 Outcomes of the (Re)Validation Event